GoFightNguyen/GetProgrammingWithFSharp/README.md

 * _functions as values_ - the ability to easily create, use, and share funcations as a unit of abstraction and composition with a system

 ## F# is part of .NET
 F# is a statically typed language.
 At runtime, F# is compiled into Intermediary Language (IL) and is hosted on the .NET CLR.

-The F# compiler is not the C# compiler Roslyn.
+F# has the same language features across .NET implementations although the tool-chain differs.